harryscholes/EffectSizes.jl/README.md

 [![Codecov](https://codecov.io/gh/harryscholes/EffectSizes.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/harryscholes/EffectSizes.jl)

 EffectSizes.jl is a Julia package for effect size measures.
-Confidence intervals are assigned to effect sizes using either the normal distribution or by bootstrap resampling.
+Confidence intervals are assigned to effect sizes using the Normal distribution or by bootstrap resampling.

 The package implements types for the following measures:

 **Measure** | **Type**